Akshaj-N/Structural-Clustering-and-GNN-based-DrugLikeness/README.md

 3. Clustering (Unsupervised Analysis):

-- K‑Means and Gaussian Mixture Models (GMM) via silhouette, Calinski‑Harabasz, Davies‑Bouldin metrics → best k=2 in both
+- K‑Means and Gaussian Mixture Models (GMM) via silhouette, Calinski‑Harabasz, Davies‑Bouldin metrics with best k=2 in both

-- DBSCAN parameter sweep → best silhouette ≈ 0.436 with eps≈0.37, min_samples=50, yielding ~40 clusters
+- DBSCAN parameter sweep gave the best silhouette of approx. 0.436 with eps≈0.37, min_samples=50, yielding ~40 clusters

-- Hierarchical (complete linkage), cut at 70% of max distance → clusters with interpretable size and Lipinski pass rates
+- Hierarchical (complete linkage), cut at 70% of max distance of clusters with interpretable size and Lipinski pass rates

 - Visualize with PCA and t‑SNE projections